Calm water at Tahquamenon falls

 IT’S THE 2ND MOST VOLUMINOUS WATERFALL IN THE EASTERN US

 In the peak of Spring runoff, the Upper Tahquamenon Falls has over 50,000 gallons of water rushing over the brink per second.
-This makes it the second most voluminous waterfall east of the Mississippi River in the United States, behind only Niagara Falls!
-The average flow during the year is closer to 7,000 gallons per second.
+This makes it the second most voluminous waterfall east of the Mississippi River behind only Niagara Falls!
+The average flow during the year is close to 7,000 gallons per second.

 LOCALS IT “ROOT BEER FALLS”